SaitoTech/saito-lite/mods/twilight/README.md

 2. Red Purge:
   It is possible to event this card multiple times.
 The card does not stay out of the discard pile untilshould be possible to event this card multipletime

+3. Latin American Death Squads:
+  Coup bonus and penalities are applies only to coups in Central and South America, not across-the-board as in the original card text.
+This card has been updated to reflect the proper implementation.